awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

    ...
    ```

-1. Upload the modified code to an Amazon S3 input bucket or an AWS CodeCommit, GitHub, or Bitbucket repository\.
+1. Upload the edited code to an S3 input bucket or an AWS CodeCommit, GitHub, or Bitbucket repository\.
 **Important**
 Do not upload `(root directory name)`, just the files inside of `(root directory name)`\.
-If you are using an Amazon S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
+If you are using an S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
 Do not add `(root directory name)` to the ZIP file, just the files inside of `(root directory name)`\.

 1. Replace these lines of code from the JSON\-formatted input to the `create-project` command: